refinedev/refine/documentation/docs/api-reference/core/hooks/data/useUpdate/index.md

 });
 ```

-In the above case the `list` and `many` queries will be updated automatically.
-But the `detail` query will not be updated.
+In the scenario mentioned above, the `list` and `many` queries will receive automatic cache updates, whereas the `detail` query cache will remain unaffected.

-Also for customize the cache update, you can pass the function to the `list`, `many` and `detail` keys.
-The function will be called with the `previous` data, `values` and `id` parameters.
-You should return the new data from the function.
+If you wish to customize the cache update, you have the option to provide functions for the `list`, `many`, and `detail` keys.
+These functions will be invoked with the `previous` data, `values`, and `id` parameters.
+Your responsibility is to return the updated data within these functions.

 ```tsx
 const { mutate } = useUpdate();